EmpowerPlastic/empowerchain/chain/CODING_GUIDELINES.md

 We try to follow the structure outline in the Cosmos SDK docs: https://docs.cosmos.network/main/building-modules/structure

+For documentation of a module, we use the `README.md` file under `x/modulename`.
+The format should conform to the "spec-spec" outlined in the Cosmos SDK docs: https://docs.cosmos.network/main/spec/SPEC-SPEC

 ## Keeper structure

 To keep a clean separation of concerns in our modules, we construct our keeper this way: